UpStride/engine/README.md

 This formulation has two issues:

 1.  we perform two more operations (the bias terms) than needed.
 2. If we worked with a single blade of the multivector (e.g: $y_R$ as the final output of the softmax layer) then we would have two variables ($b_R$ and $b_I$) and only one constraint.
-This kind of situation can hurt performance.
+This kind of situation can hurt the performance.

 One solution to prevent this is to detect when the user applies the bias term and handle it by following the steps: